 A bid may not be corrected or withdrawn for an error in judgment.
-If a bidder is awarded a public contract and refuses to promptly and properly execute the public contract because of an error in judgment, the bidder's bid security must be forfeited under ORS 279B.055(3)(c).
+If a bidder is awarded a public contract and refuses to promptly and properly execute the public contract because of an error in judgment, the bidder's bid security must be forfeited under ORS 279C.385(2).